jorgecarleitao/django-sphinxql/docs/expression.rst

 .. currentmodule:: sphinxql

-This section of the documentation explains how to construct these expressions.
+This section of the documentation explains how to construct expressions.
 To use queries with Django, see :doc:`queryset`.

 Sphinx uses a dialect of SQL, SphinxQL, to perform operations on its database.